Skip to Content

 Sender

-The list always ends with a single tilde unless it is empty.
+• The list MUST end with a tilde (~) unless it is empty.

 Receiver